juji-io/site/blog/comparing-clojure-diff-libraries.md

 image: /assets/uploads/kolleen-gladden-ij5_qcbpivy-unsplash.jpg
 credit: Photo by Kolleen  Gladden on Unsplash
 ---
-In my [Clojure/north 2020](https://youtu.be/n-avEZHEHg8) talk on diffing-based software architecture patterns, I mentioned that Juji is using [Editscript](https://github.com/juji-io/editscript) for diffing Clojure data structures.
-During the Q&A session of the talk, someone brought up another Clojure diff library, called [deep-diff2](https://github.com/lambdaisland/deep-diff2), which I was not aware of.
+In my [Clojure/north 2020](https://youtu.be/n-avEZHEHg8) talk on "diffing-based software architecture patterns", I mentioned that Juji is using [Editscript](https://github.com/juji-io/editscript) to diff Clojure data structures.
+During the Q&A session of the talk, someone brought up another Clojure diff library, called [deep-diff2](https://github.com/lambdaisland/deep-diff2), which I was unaware of.
 Then on Youtube, someone else left a comment asking the difference between Editscript and deep-diff2 again.
 This prompted me to do an investigation on Clojure data diff libraries.
 Given how the Clojure community places such an emphasis on data oriented programming, a comparison of the data diffing alternatives appears to be of interest.

 My Google search with "Clojure diff" brought up these options: [clojure.data/diff](https://clojuredocs.org/clojure.data/diff), [differ](https://github.com/Skinney/differ), and aformentioned deep-diff2.
 Curiously, Editscript does not even show up on Google, despite the fact that it has the most number of github stars among all the options.
 Anyway, I would like to do a comparison among these options.
 Before going into the details of the differences, how about doing a benchmark first?